-In the competition of big box home improvement stores, there’s a big battle for which is cheaper: Lowe’s vs. Home Depot.
-Both have their own loyal fans as well as pros and cons to shopping at each.
+In the competition of big-box home improvement stores, there’s a big battle for which is cheaper: Lowe’s vs. Home Depot.

 Between Lowe’s and Home Depot truck rentals, one is the clear winner.
 Let me break it down for you:

 - The Home Depot Load N’ Go truck gives you 75 minutes for $19, and $129 for the full day.

 - The Lowe’s pickup truck gives you 90 minutes for $19, and $89 for the full day.

 If you have an all-day moving job and want to save $40, definitely go with the Lowe’s truck.
 That is, unless you have a strong preference between driving a Ford F-250 (go with Home Depot) and driving a Chevrolet Silverado (choose Lowe’s).

 But if we’re going purely on price, Lowe’s jumps out to an early lead.
 It’s 2-0, Lowe’s.

 3. Rent tools with Lowe’s instead of Home Depot, especially if it’s a big project.